Toward a Dichotomy for Approximation of $H$-coloring: Introduction

-Here, in this paper, we take an important step towards closing the gap between DAT-free digraphs and the one that admit a $k$-min-max-ordering.
+In this paper, we take an important step towards closing the gap between DAT-free digraphs and the ones that admit a $k$-min-max-ordering.
 First, we consider digraphs that admit a min-ordering.
-Digraphs that admit a min-ordering have been studied under the name of \emph{bi-arc} digraphs~\cite{hell2016bi} and \emph{signed interval} digraphs~\cite{Ross}.
+Digraphs that admit a min-ordering have been studied under the name of \emph{bi-arc} digraphs~\cite{hell2016bi} and \emph{signed interval} digraphs~\cite{Ross,hell2020min}.
 Deciding if digraph $H$ has a min-ordering and finding a min-ordering of $H$ is in P~\cite{hell2016bi}.
 We provide a constant factor approximation algorithm for MinHOM($H$) where $H$ admits a min-ordering. \begin{theorem}[Digraphs with a min-ordering] If digraph $H$ admits a min-ordering, then MinHOM($H$) has a constant factor approximation algorithm. \end{theorem}

-Sections \ref{min-to-max},\ref{sec-Approx-ALG} are dedicated to the proof of Theorem \ref{bi-arc-digraph-theorem}.
+Sections \ref{min-to-max}, \ref{sec-Approx-ALG} are dedicated to the proof of Theorem \ref{bi-arc-digraph-theorem}.
 In section \ref{extended-min-section}, we turn our attention to digraphs with $k$-min-orderings, for integer $k>1$.
 They are also called digraphs with \emph{extended $X$-underbar}~\cite{bagan,woginger,gary}.
-It was shown in~\cite{woginger} that if $H$ has the $X$-underbar property, then the HOM($H$) problem is polynomial time solvable.
-In Lemmas~\ref{List-extended-min-ordering-1} and \ref{List-extended-min-ordering-2}, we show that if $H$ admits a $k$-min-ordering, then $H$ is a DAT-free digraph, and provide a simple proof that LHOM($H$) is polynomial time solvable.
+It was shown in~\cite{woginger} that if $H$ has the $X$-underbar property, then the HOM($H$) problem is polynomial-time solvable.
+In Lemmas~\ref{List-extended-min-ordering-1} and \ref{List-extended-min-ordering-2}, we show that if $H$ admits a $k$-min-ordering, then $H$ is a DAT-free digraph, and provide a simple proof that LHOM($H$) is polynomial-time solvable.
+Note that in general if $H$ is a DAT-free digraph, then LHOM($H$) is polynomial-time solvable \cite{hell2011dichotomy}.
 Finally, we have the following theorem.

 \begin{theorem}[Digraphs with a $k$-min-ordering] If digraph $H$ admits a $k$-min-ordering for some integer $k>1$, then MinHOM($H$) has a constant factor approximation algorithm. \end{theorem}